 Plastic Balloon Transporting Bag

 The Hi-Float company makes a roll of bags specifically designed to transport inflated balloons.
-Hi-Floats’s balloon transport bag comes on a roll of 550 total feet and you can cut them to make whatever size bag you need for your specific balloon job.
-This roll of plastic bags has convenient holes so you don’t trap a bunch of air while filling your bags.
+Hi-Floats’s balloon transport bag (found on Amazon here) comes on a roll of 550 total feet and you can cut them to make whatever size bag you need for your specific balloon job.
+This roll (found on Amazon here) of plastic bags has convenient holes so you don’t trap a bunch of air while filling your bags.

 This can be a super convenient way to cut as you go making balloon transport bags big, small, or somewhere in between.
 This can also be helpful if you are inflating balloons for your customer to pick up.
 No need to retrieve it, your customer can just throw them away.
 You can get Hi-Float’s roll of bags here from Amazon.

-Some people in the balloon business use plastic mattress bags for transporting inflated balloons.
+Some people in the balloon business use plastic mattress bags (found on Amazon here) for transporting inflated balloons.
 These can be a big help when you need to transport large amounts of inflated balloons.
-The ease and convenience of these bags are what make these so popular in the balloon decorating business.
+The ease and convenience of these bags are what make them so popular in the balloon decorating business.
 No need to carry in a bunch of small bags, these bags can hold a lot of balloons all at once.
 You can get plastic mattress bags here from Amazon.
 Using plastic mattress bags is what inspired me to come up with an even better way to transport inflated balloons.

 A Better Way To Transport Inflated Balloons